Concavity properties of extensions of the parallel volume: Links with weighted Brascamp-Lieb-type inequalities

 \end{coro}

-We reproved a result of Bobkov and Ledoux in \cite{Bobkov2} (for a smaller class of function $G$) who used the same idea since the inequality~(\ref{poincare}) is derived from the Borell-Brascamp-Lieb inequality (dimensional Pr\'ekopa inequality) but using a more suitable function instead of the Hopf-Lax solution we used.
-In fact, Bobkov and Ledoux already noticed in \cite{Bobkov1} that one can deduce the classical Brascamp-Lieb inequality from the classical Pr\'ekopa inequality (corresponding to the log-concave case).
-This idea has been explored by Cordero-Erausquin and Klartag in \cite{Cordero-Klartag} where they showed that in fact the converse is true, $i.e.$ we can derive the Pr\'ekopa inequality from the Brascamp-Lieb inequality.
-More recently, Nguyen in \cite{Nguyen} generalized the work of Cordero-Erausquin and Klartag in the case of $\gamma$-concave measure (even for $\gamma \geq 0$) and improved the Brascamp-Lieb-Type inequality of Bobkov-Ledoux (inequality~(\ref{poincare})).
+We have reproved Bobkov-Ledoux's result \cite{Bobkov2} (for a smaller class of functions $G$) who used the same idea since inequality~(\ref{poincare}) is derived from the Borell-Brascamp-Lieb inequality (dimensional Pr\'ekopa's inequality).
+Bobkov and Ledoux have already seen in \cite{Bobkov1} that one can deduce the classical Brascamp-Lieb inequality from the classical Pr\'ekopa inequality (corresponding to the log-concave case).
+This idea has been explored by Cordero-Erausquin and Klartag in \cite{Cordero-Klartag} where they showed that the converse is true, $i.e.$ one can derive the Pr\'ekopa inequality from the Brascamp-Lieb inequality.
+Thereafter, Nguyen \cite{Nguyen} generalized the work by Cordero-Erausquin and Klartag to the case of $s$-concave measures (even for $s \geq 0$) and improved Bobkov-Ledoux's Brascamp-Lieb-Type inequality (inequality~(\ref{poincare})).
+Recently, Kolesnikov and Milman \cite{KM} generalized the weighted Brascamp-Lieb-type inequalities obtained by Bobkov, Ledoux and Nguyen to the setting of Riemannian manifolds. \\

+{\bf Acknowledgements.}\\ I would like to thank my advisor Matthieu Fradelizi, Pierre Youssef and the referee for their valuable comments and suggestions.